ManagedBass/ManagedBass.DocFX/README.md

 - Using CDNs (Common Delivery Networks).
 - Added See Also section.
 - Extension methods are hidden.
-- External References to MSDN.
+- Added External References to MSDN.
+- Using `L` for showing inheritance.